jessepav/lacygoill-wiki-backup/keyboard/layout.md

 ## What are `%m`, `%l` and `%v` in the rule file?

-Probably placeholders which will be replaced  with resp. the keyboard model, the language and the variant.
+Probably placeholders  which will be replaced  by resp. the keyboard  model, the language and the variant.

 ## How are the include directives, contained in the output of `setxkbmap`, resolved?